Field Trips for K-12 Students

 The morning activities are followed by a 20 – 30 minute break for lunch (not provided) at the Demonstration Area.
 The field trip continues after lunch with the distribution of loaner binoculars and bird I.D. cards to each student and chaperone followed by a binocular lesson.
-Then students load up in their bus or chaperoned cars and caravan to the nearby Yolo Bypass Wildlife Area or the vernal pools of Grasslands Regional Park for a time of discovery before returning to school.
+Then students load up in their bus or chaperoned cars and caravan to the nearby Yolo Bypass Wildlife Area for a time of discovery before returning to school.

 Science Learning Activities

 If you have 15 to 30 students, select 3 or 4 science activities.

 If you have 30 to 40 students, select 4 science activities.

 Science Learning Activity Options and Suggested Grade Levels